TKapitan/ALRM-BusinessCentral/README.md

 To use the extension in the combination with ALRM VS Code extension (<https://github.com/TKapitan/ALRM-VSCode>) a few things have to be set up.

+1. "ARLM Setup" contains two setup fields.
+    1. "Minimal API Version"
+        - Specifies the minimal API version that API queries must use.
+The default value is 1.0
+        - The default value will be changed to 1.1 in the next release (August 2021), version 1.0 will be removed entirely in 2021/Q3 (September 2021).
+    2. "Object Type Implementation"
+        - Specifies how object type properties are defined.
+        - Default value is "Interface (obsolete)" (properties are defined using Codeunits that implement the Interface).
+In the next release (August 2021), the default value will be changed to "Table" (properties defined using "Object Type Configuration" table values) and the "Interface (obsolete)" value will be removed in 2021/Q4 (November 2021).
-1. At least one "Assignable Range" must be properly set.
+2. At least one "Assignable Range" must be properly set.
     - Assignable Ranges manage available object and field ranges for all extensions.
     - To create and set a new Assignable Range
         1. Open "Assignable Ranges" page